 Understand the signs of heat exhaustion; take precautions

-Salem - Imagine cooking over a hot stove or working on a rooftop construction site when temperatures climb into the 90s and higher.
+Salem, OR — Imagine cooking over a hot stove or working on a rooftop construction site when temperatures climb into the 90s and higher.
 Outdoor jobs become more than just uncomfortable – workers risk developing a heat-related illness when physical activity and high temperatures are combined.

 Oregon OSHA, a division of the Department of Consumer and Business Services, encourages employers and workers to understand common signs of heat exhaustion.
 A person overcome with heat exhaustion will still sweat but may experience extreme fatigue, nausea, lightheadedness, or a headache.
 The person could have clammy and moist skin, a pale complexion, and a normal or only slightly elevated body temperature.
 If heat exhaustion is not treated promptly, the illness could progress to heat stroke, and possibly even death.